rsponholtz/azsapsca/README.md

 # azsapsca

-rules for supportconfig analyzer for SAP on Azure
+Supportconfig Analysis Appliance Patterns for SAP on Azure